techops-services/helm-charts/README.md

 ## 🔄 Automated Pipeline Overview

-The GitHub Actions pipeline (`Release Charts`) automatically triggers on pull requests to the `main` branch and performs the following steps:
+The GitHub Actions pipeline (`Release Charts`) has two main triggers and workflows:

+### 📋 Pull Request Testing (triggers on PR to main)
+When you create or update a pull request:

-### 1. **Change Detection**
-- Scans the `charts/` directory to identify which charts have been modified
+1. **Change Detection** - Scans the `charts/` directory to identify modified charts
-- Only tests and processes charts that have actual changes
-- Skips pipeline execution if no chart changes are detected

-### 2. **Chart Validation & Testing**
-For each modified chart, the pipeline performs:
+2. **Chart Validation & Testing** - For each modified chart:
    - **Template Validation**: Runs `helm template` to ensure YAML templates are syntactically correct
    - **Dry-run Installation**: Performs `helm install --dry-run` to validate Kubernetes resource generation
+3. **Results Reporting** - Posts detailed test results as PR comments with downloadable logs

+### 🚀 Release Process (triggers on merge to main)
+When a PR is merged to the main branch:

+1. **Change Detection** - Re-identifies which charts were changed in the merge
-- **Version Increment Check**: Ensures chart versions are properly incremented compared to existing releases
+2. **Version Validation** - Ensures chart versions are properly incremented compared to existing releases

-### 3. **Automated Release**
+3. **Automated Release** - If version validation passes:
-- Creates GitHub releases for successfully validated charts
+   - Creates GitHub releases for validated charts
    - Generates and updates the Helm repository index
    - Publishes charts to GitHub Pages for public consumption

+**Important:** The release process requires proper version increments.
+If version validation fails after merge, a GitHub issue will be created to track the problem.

 ## 📝 Test Values Requirement